 Like equity markets, forex quotes also include bid and ask prices.
 In forex, a spread refers to the price at which the market maker or broker is willing to buy base currency in exchange for the counter currency.
 Ask price, on the other hand, refers to the price at which the broker is willing to exchange base currency for the counter currency.
 You can see that there are some similarities with the previous term we’ve been explaining, but it’s not completely the same.

-The bid-ask spread is the difference between the price at which a market maker buys and sells a currency.
+According to HowToTrade, the bid-ask spread is the difference between the price at which a market maker buys and sells a currency.
 The bid price is quoted when a customer starts a sell trade with the broker and the asking price is quoted when the customer starts a buy trade.
 The benefits of this approach are not immediate but that doesn’t mean you’re going to be waiting for too long before you can reap these financial benefits.

 For example, a US-based investor buys euros and the bid-ask price on the broker’s website is $1.1300/1.1350.
 The investor will have to pay the asking price of $1.1350 to start a buy trade.
 If the investor sells the euros back to the broker, they will get the bid price of $1.1300 per euro provided that the exchange rate remains constant.
 Due to the exchange rate’s bid-ask spread, the trade will cost the investor $0.0050.